manzaigit/manzaigit.github.io/_posts/2019-10-13-repurpose.markdown

 There's 2 types of SATA: 2.5 inch and 3.5 inch, the latter is generally older than the former (and mine was both 2.5 inch HDDs).

-2. Enclosure or Cable?
+#### Enclosure or Cable?

 Many websites recommended [buying an enclosure](https://www.howtogeek.com/268249/how-to-turn-an-old-hard-drive-into-an-external-drive/) but I wasn't a fan of that idea.
 Instead, I bought the [cheapest (but still legitimate looking) SATA to USB cable I've found](https://www.qoo10.sg/item/USB-3-0-TO-2-5-INCH-SATA-CABLE-CONVERTER-ADAPTER-HARD-DISK-6/603602163?banner_no=1305330) and it does light up but the hard disk doesn't get recognised by the computer (and the hard disk isn't spinning at all).
 Naturally, all the debugging didn't work.

 On hindsight, I should've spent a few more dollars to get one with [extra power supply](https://superuser.com/questions/1372617/can-a-sata-to-usb-cable-run-a-sata-hard-disk-off-a-usb-port).
+Got one from [here](https://www.lazada.sg/products/free-uk-power-adapterugreen-sata-to-usb-adapter-usb-30-20-cable-to-sata-converter-for-samsung-seagate-wd-25-35-hdd-ssd-hard-disk-usb-sata-adapter-uk-plug-intl-i6393383-s8040426.html) and it generally worked well.
+So you don't really need an enclosure after all (if you're okay with leaving the hard disk in the open).